triton-inference-server/perf_analyzer/genai-perf/docs/customizable_payloads.md

 using templates.
 This allows you to define how payloads are structured when sent to an inference server.

+This feature is only available for the Triton service-kind currently.

 These provide less customizability than a [customizable frontend](customizable_frontends.md), which is used when more endpoint-specific logic is necessary.
 Templates are used when